Have you ever wondered what causes acne?

 Do you almost hate yourself right now because acne breakouts have taken over your body and robbed you of your self-esteem and social life?

-Are you also wondering why acne has decided to choose you (or is it the other way round)?
+Are you wondering why acne has decided to choose you, of all people?

 Then you’re at the right place…

-I will be showing you the reasons you keep having breakouts on your skin, in form of acne, or pimples, blackheads and whiteheads, and even acne scars or black spots.
+You will be learning the reasons you keep having breakouts on your skin, in form of acne, or pimples, blackheads and whiteheads, and even acne residues like scars or black spots.

 More importantly however, you’ll be learning how to prevent your skin from breaking out further.